Binary Search Algorithm Code Template

 nums[mid] == target

 .
-When searching the right boundary, subtract one.If you unify the "search interval" to be closed on both ends, it's easier to remember.
+For searching the right side, subtract one.If you unify the "search interval" to be closed at both ends, it's easy to remember.
 Just slightly modify the code at the

 nums[mid] == target

 condition and the return logic.
-It's recommended to jot this down as a binary search template.
+It's recommended to note this down as a binary search template.

-Finally, I want to say that the above binary search framework belongs to the category of "technique".
-If we elevate it to the level of "principle", the essence of binary thinking is: to shrink (halve) the search space as much as possible through known information, thereby increasing the efficiency of exhaustive search and quickly finding the target.
+Finally, I would like to say, the above framework of binary search belongs to the category of "techniques."
+If elevated to the level of "principle," the essence of binary thinking is: to reduce (halve) the search space as much as possible through known information, thereby increasing the efficiency of brute-force search to quickly find the target.

-Understanding this article can ensure that you write correct binary search code.
-However, in actual problems, you won't be directly asked to write binary search code.
-I will further explain how to apply binary thinking to more algorithm problems in Binary Search Applications and More Binary Search Exercises.
+Understanding this article can ensure you write correct binary search code, but in real problems, you won't be directly asked to write binary search code.
+I will further explain how to apply binary thinking to more algorithm problems in Binary Search In Real World and More Binary Search Exercises.

 Related Problems